-Your veterinarian can evaluate the various medical issues and help you address home or environmental concerns that may be contributing to the change in your cat’s behavior.
+Your veterinarian can look into medical issues and help you with home or environmental concerns that may be causing the changes in your cat’s behavior.

-Is the litter box easy for your elderly cat to get into (i.e. there isn’t a high step into the box)?
+Is the litter box easy for your elderly cat to get in and out (i.e., there isn’t a high step into the box)?

-Does the location of the litter box make it easy for your cat to access so they don’t have to go up or down stairs?
+Does the location make it easy for your cat to access so he doesn’t have to go up or down stairs?

 Is the litter box in an quiet area that is protected from other pets that may startle or frighten your older cat?

 Are you scooping and cleaning the litter box often enough to keep up with that increased urine output?